Saskatchewan Archaeological Society

-The Saskatchewan Archaeological Society is a society of amateur and professional archaeologists who encourage the preservation of archaeological artifacts and sites, publish, educate and assist the public in the interest of archaeological activities.
-As well, the Saskatchewan Archaeological Society assists in the formation of local branches of archaeological communities such as the Regina Archaeological Society.
+The Saskatchewan Archaeological Society is a society of amateur and professional archaeologists who encourage the preservation of archaeological artifacts and sites, publish, educate, and assist the public in the interest of archaeological activities in Saskatchewan, Canada.
+The Saskatchewan Archaeological Society also helps to form local branches of archaeological communities, such as the Regina Archaeological Society.
 Many of the archaeology sites of Saskatchewan are of aboriginal ancestry and include rock paintings, habitation sites, medicine wheels, as well as kill and processing sites.
 Archaeology focuses on the anthropological study of human history and lifestyle using artifacts.

-Saskatchewan Archaeological Sites
+Saskatchewan archaeological sites

 According to the 'Map of Saskatchewan Archaeology', there are more than 20,000 archaeological sites in Saskatchewan.
 The Saskatchewan Heritage Branch of the Saskatchewan Government manages the archaeological site files.
 An introduction to some of the archaeological sites around and about Saskatchewan are: